-As you might be able to tell, all the RTX 2080 Ti models listed here are fairly large, so it would definitely be a good idea to check the dimensions of the card you want to buy and the dimensions of your case, just to be on the safe side.
+As you should be able to tell, all the RTX 2080 Ti models listed here are fairly large, so it would definitely be a good idea to check the dimensions of the card you want to buy and the dimensions of your case, just to be on the safe side.

 Like any other component that generates excessive amounts of heat, graphics cards need active cooling.
-As you can tell from the article there are the three main types of cooling that modern GPUs utilize:
+As you can tell from the article, there are the three main types of cooling that modern GPUs utilize:

-Open-air coolers are the most common, and most of the graphics cards currently listed in this article utilize them.
+Open-air coolers are the most common, and most of the graphics cards currently listed in this article use them.
 For the most part, open-air coolers are the best solutions for the majority of gaming PCs because they feature better overall heat dissipation and can benefit more from case fans.
-These coolers can utilize anywhere from one to three fans, but in the case of high-end cards such as the RTX 2080 Ti, they most commonly come with three.
+These coolers can have anywhere from one to three fans, but in the case of high-end cards such as the RTX 2080 Ti, they most commonly come with three.

 Finally, liquid cooling is the most efficient by far, which makes it ideal for overclocking.
 However, they are significantly more expensive than open-air and blower coolers, so they are a niche product aimed primarily at PC enthusiasts with high-end graphics cards.